Cooperative school

 Co-operative schools are characterised by the co-operative values and principles which underpin the practice of all co-operative organisations.

 In England and Wales, around 850 schools currently use co-operative values to support the curriculum design, pedagogy and structures for accountability and democracy.

+History

+Co-operative schools have a long history in Britain, and can be seen as part of the British co-operative movement growing out of the Owenism sparked by Robert Owen's work from the 1820s to combat poverty by creating worker co-operatives.

+Another inspiration came from progressive Swiss pedagogy, like that of Philipp Emanuel von Fellenberg's at Hofwyl School.
+The first co-operative school may have been Ealing Grove School, which was founded in 1834 by Lady Byron.

+Current organisation in the United Kingdom

 Two main forms exist in the state education system: co-operative trust or foundation schools and co-operative academies.